Sensei Art Adamson

 Sensei Bruce Matheson

-Bruce started with Trinity Go-Ju Kai Karate Club in 2002.
-His achievements in Go-Ju are
+Bruce started with Trinity Go-Ju Kai Karate Club in 2002 with his daughter.
+The instructors and

 "Do not strike others; do not allow others to strike you.
 The goal is peace without